-Further, financial planners are likely to have met people who have tens of thousands of dollars in credit card debt, earned a great salary but have no retirement savings, gambled away the children’s college fund, etc. The idea of financial planning is not to regret mistakes, but to resolve any problems, empower me to move forward, and help me achieve my financial goals.
+Further, financial planners are likely to have met people who have tens of thousands of dollars in credit card debt, earned a great salary but have no retirement savings, gambled away their children’s college fund, etc. The idea of financial planning is not to regret mistakes but to resolve any problems, empower me to move forward, and help me achieve my financial goals.

 A planner can’t work miracles (or help me win the lottery), but should be able to guide me in developing action steps that improve my financial situation.

 Myth: Financial planners dictate decisions, and wreck your life.